Skip to Main Content

 Green open access – also known as self-archiving – refers to making works published with a publisher or in a journal available to the public in a repository.
 It is sometimes understood to refer also to making such works available on the author’s personal website.
 Self-archiving can take place at the same time as the publication of the content by the publisher or at a later date, and is possible for preprints and post-prints of scholarly articles, as well as for other document types, for example, monographs, research reports, and conference proceedings.

-Under hybrid open access models, publishers obtain revenue from two sources at the same time: from journal subscriptions and from the additional open access charges.
+Under hybrid open access models, publishers obtain revenue from two sources at the same time: from journal subscriptions and from the additional open access charges for some individual articles.
 In contrast to “genuine” open access, the entire journal is not freely accessible, but rather authors pay article processing charges (APCs) to “buy” the freedom of individual articles.

 • when the work will be published